-By the late 1800s, traveling was something that many nineteenth century women had done at least once To be at ease, it required the Victorian woman follow proper etiquette.
-Sometimes travel involved nothing more than a day trip, while at other times it required an overnight stay.
-But no matter if the trip was long or short, proper etiquette was important.
+By the late 1800s, traveling was something that many women had done at least once, and to be at ease, it required they follow Victorian traveling etiquette and tips.
+Sometimes their travel involved nothing more than a day trip.
+Other times it required an overnight stay.
+But no matter if the trip was long or short, following proper etiquette was important.

 Secondly, women travelers were advised to avoid conspicuous dress as that was noted to be “vulgar.”
 This meant women were to dress plainly and avoid unnecessary garniture, jewelry, or flowers, as “gay dress, or finery of any sort, when in a boat, stage, or [rail]car, lays a woman open to the most severe misconstruction.”
 Additionally, one etiquette expert noted that “a quiet, unpretending dress, and dignified demeanor, will insure for a lady respect.”